 For the last few years, the World Bank has published the “State and Trends of Carbon Pricing.”
-Their most recent report was published in May 2021.
+Their most recent report was published in May 2022.
 Every year this report is an up-to-date overview of existing and emerging carbon pricing instruments around the world, including international, national and subnational initiatives.
 It also investigates trends surrounding the development and implementation of carbon pricing instruments and how they could accelerate the delivery of long-term mitigation goals.
 Specifically, this includes the use of carbon taxes, emissions trading systems and crediting mechanisms.
-International cooperation on carbon pricing and the status of work surrounding Article 6 of the Paris Agreement is also canvassed.
+Key topics covered in the 2022 report include cross-border approaches to carbon pricing, challenges and opportunities from rising energy prices, and new technologies and governance frameworks shaping carbon markets.
 The World Bank has also created a Carbon Pricing Dashboard which shows a map and key statistics on carbon pricing initiatives around the world.

 For over a decade, the UN Environment Programme (UNEP) Emissions Gap Report has provided a yearly review of the difference between where greenhouse emissions are predicted to be in 2030 and where they should be to avoid the worst impacts of climate change.
 The most recent report was published in November 2021 and presents the latest data on the expected gap in 2030 for the 1.5°C and 2°C temperature targets of the Paris Agreement.
 According to the report, the new national climate pledges combined with other mitigation measures put the world on track for a global temperature rise of 2.7°C by the end of the century.
 That is well above the goals of the Paris climate agreement and would lead to catastrophic changes in the Earth’s climate.
 To keep global warming below 1.5°C this century, the world needs to halve annual greenhouse gas emissions in the next eight years.